Ninja-Squad/ninja-squad.github.com/_posts/2017-10-30-angular-elements.md

 I deep dived into the [official specification](https://w3c.github.io/webcomponents/spec/custom/) to learn a bit more about the details of Custom Elements.
-You can of course build your own Custom Elements with vanilla JavaScript but there is a bit of "plumbing" to do (you have to write an ES6 class with a constructor that follows some rules, then observe the attributes that can change, then implement the correct lifecycle methods defined in the specification).
+You can of course build your own Custom Element with vanilla JavaScript but there is a bit of "plumbing" to do (you have to write an ES6 class with a constructor that follows some rules, then observe the attributes that can change, then implement the correct lifecycle methods defined in the specification).